antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/helper.md

 - **langchain_postgres.PGVector**: Facilitates interactions with the PostgreSQL vector store.

 ### LLM and Embeddings Usage <a name="llm-and-embeddings-usage"></a>
 - The `embeddings` parameter (of type `BedrockEmbeddings`) is utilized to transform textual data into vectors.
-- These vector representations are managed by the PGVector instance, enabling efficient semantic search and retrieval within applications that leverage language models.

 ### Main Function <a name="main-function"></a>
 - **get_vectorstore**: This function creates the connection string based on provided database credentials, initializes a PGVector vector store with JSONB support, and returns a tuple containing the vector store instance along with the connection string.